Tubing (recreation): Water

 From 1991 to 2009, towed tubing injuries saw injuries increase at a rate of 250%.
 This amounted to 7,216 injuries alone in 2009.
 The increase in injuries is a result of the increase in popularity of the recreational activity.
 As a result, it is important that proper safety measures are in place.
 Proper inflation of the tube is especially important.
 This prevents the body from being caught between the tube and nylon cover that goes over it.
 With an underinflated tube it is possible for the rider to be caught and dragged under water.
 Towed tubing also provides dangers if not performed in an open area away from other obstacles such as docks, piers, and other boaters.
 Injuries can further occur during the ride.
 In kids, one study found injuries to the head to be common while adults suffered sprains to the knees.
 This discrepancy between age groups is believed to be a result of younger riders trying to fit more than one person on a tube.
 There is still danger after riders are flown from the tube.
 If the boat operator does not disengage the motor when picking up a tube rider from the water, there is a chance that the body of the person in the water could get caught in the motor.
 This can cause body disfigurement or even death depending on the severity of the injury and the time until proper medical attention is received.

 Dangers still exist for water tubing that is not towed tubing.
 Non-towed water tubing takes place at a slower rate than towed tubing.
 As a result, tubers are more at risk of water dangers.
-For instance, insects such as ants and water moccasins have been known to attack tubers.
 The surrounding terrain of the water can also present their own dangers.
 Rapids can eject a rider from their tube causing them to land to rocks or other terrain.
 Non-towed tubing is often an all-day activity, so there is also a risk that a participant develops a sunburn.
 Furthermore, people often engage in excessive drinking, leading to a state of drunkenness that can pose a danger to other tubers and even to themselves, as alcohol poisoning is common at some popular tubing locations.